 The ACLU of Kentucky is a founding member of the Kentucky Coalition to Abolish the Death Penalty.
 The ACLU of Kentucky works to end the use of the death penalty through legal action, advocacy, and public education.

 A recent investigation conducted by a team of Kentucky legal experts showed major flaws within Kentucky’s death penalty system.
-Key findings in the team’s final report included; a high error rate in death penalty cases, inadequate retention of evidence, inconsistent application of death sentences, low pay for public defenders, unqualified defense attorneys, juror confusion, lack of data and inadequate protection to guard against wrongful convictions and the execution of people with mental retardation.
+Key findings in the team’s final report included: a high error rate in death penalty cases, inadequate retention of evidence, inconsistent application of death sentences, low pay for public defenders, unqualified defense attorneys, juror confusion, lack of data and inadequate protection to guard against wrongful convictions and the execution of people with severe mental illness.

-A two-review by a team of Kentucky legal experts found that “serious problems persist” in state death penalty procedures.?
+A two-year review by a team of Kentucky legal experts found that “serious problems persist” in state death penalty procedures.
 The team unanimously recommended that Kentucky temporarily suspend executions until serious issues related to fairness and accuracy in the imposition of the death penalty are addressed.

 Victim-founded, victim-led, international, non-governmental organization of people who have lost family members to murder or execution and oppose the death penalty.
 Click to read their collection of statements from family members of murdered law enforcement that oppose the death penalty.